- Car Shipping United Kingdom

 *Prices are for one car in a dedicated 20-ft container.
 This is the safest and most reliable way to transport a vehicle internationally.
 Other items may be included in the container to help save you money when moving.

-*Using the RoRo (roll-on, roll-off) method is less expensive and shipments can be completed in fewer days.
+*The RoRo (roll-on, roll-off) method is less expensive, and shipments can be completed in fewer days.
 Contact us now for a free RoRo quote.

 This DOES NOT have to be an intimidating process!
-If you have the correct information, it can be done as smoothly as possible.
-One of the best things about shipping cars overseas is that there is NO language barrier, and therefore, information is seldom misconstrued or misunderstood.
+It can be done as smoothly as possible with the correct information.
+One of the best things about shipping cars overseas is that there is NO language barrier, so information is seldom misconstrued or misunderstood.

 First, you must ensure your vehicle meets several specific regulations, such as the Road Vehicle Regulations 1986 and the Road Vehicle Lighting Regulations 1989.
 If you are importing the vehicle permanently, you must also prove that your car meets all environmental and safety regulations.
 This can be done by using the Individual Vehicle Approval scheme.
 You can find details on this process on the UK government's website.

-Click here to learn more about the vehicle registration process in the United Kingdom.
+Click here to learn more about the car registration process in the United Kingdom.

-Required Documents For Shipping A Car To The United Kingdom
+Required Documents For Shipping Cars To The United Kingdom

 - Bill of lading.